The island of Utsira, off the western coast of Norway, may be small, but its spirit and soul instantly capture your heart.

 Until 1945, seagull catching was popular on the island.
 Why this came to be, is that the gulls were poaching from the spring herring shoals, so the islanders set traps.
-They used the seagull feathers to fill quilts, about 80-100 birds filled one quilt.
-The birds were also eaten if food was scarce.
+They used the seagull feathers to fill quilts, with about 80-100 birds filling one quilt.
+Also, if food was scarce, the seagulls were eaten.

 Although not so good at bird spotting, what we did know how to spot and find were geocaches.
-We were short on time, so only managed to search for three.
+Unfortunately, we were short on time, so only managed to search for three.
 However, we could easily have spent a day hunting the many hidden caches across Utsira’s diverse landscape.